Institute of Economic Growth

 The institute also imparts training to the trainee officers of the Indian Economic Service, the Indian Statistical Service, NABARD, and university faculty.
-It also conducts talks, dissertations and seminars and has hosted many renowned scholars such as Nobel Laureates Elinor Ostrom and Amartya Sen, Ronald Dore, Yujiro Hayami, Jan Breman and Nicolas Stern.
+It also conducts talks, dissertations and seminars and has hosted scholars such as Nobel Laureates Elinor Ostrom and Amartya Sen, Ronald Dore, Yujiro Hayami, Jan Breman and Nicolas Stern.

 Facilities

 Campus

 IEG campus is a sprawling one, covering 7.5 acres of land and is home to the main office building, library, and residential buildings.
 The campus also accommodates a fitness centre, outdoor and indoor recreational facilities, seminar hall, children's park and play area for kids.

 Library

-IEG maintains a library, well stocked with 1,31,000 accessioned documents such as books, monographs, workshop papers, proceedings of conferences, statistical documents in the fields of economics, economic development, energy, environment, finance, econometrics, mathematics, agriculture, forestry, industry, irrigation, sociology, social anthropology, gender, demography and health.
+IEG maintains a library, stocked with 1,31,000 accessioned documents such as books, monographs, workshop papers, proceedings of conferences, statistical documents in the fields of economics, economic development, energy, environment, finance, econometrics, mathematics, agriculture, forestry, industry, irrigation, sociology, social anthropology, gender, demography and health.
 It also has a wide range of unaccessioned micro documents on the subjects.
 It is accessible to research scholars, trainee officers and students of Delhi School of Economics and University of Delhi.

 The library maintains around 20,000 bound volumes of journals and subscribes to 104 paid journals, 51 exchange journals and 123 gratis journals.
 Another specialized collection of the library is census reports; the complete set of census reports are available in hard copy or microfilms or CD format.